-Decision on the Publication of Articles: The Editor-in-chief (EIC) of Journal of Applied Pharmaceutical Science is responsible to make the decision regarding publication of submitted articles.
+Decision on the Publication of Articles: The Editor-in-chief (EIC) of the Journal of Applied Pharmaceutical Science is responsible to make the decision regarding publication of submitted articles.
 The EIC may be guided by the policies of the journal's editorial board and subjected to such legal requirements.
 The Editor is authorized to carry out the decision in consultation with reviewers and editorial board members.

 Fair play: The manuscripts should be evaluated solely on their intellectual merit without regard to authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

-Confidentiality: The Editor and editorial staff must not disclose any information about a manuscript which is submitted to the journal to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher, as appropriate.
+Confidentiality: The Editor and editorial staff must not disclose any information about a manuscript that is submitted to the journal to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher, as appropriate.
 The editor must ensure the integrity of double-blind peer-review and should not disclose the identity of the reviewers to the authors of that manuscript, and vice versa.

-Disclosure and conflicts of interest: Unpublished materials disclosed in a submitted manuscript must not be used by editor or reviewer or anyone else who has a view of the manuscript, while handling it in his or her own research without the express written consent of the author.
+Disclosure and conflicts of interest: Unpublished materials disclosed in a submitted manuscript must not be used by editor or reviewer or anyone else who has a view of the manuscript while handling it in his or her own research without the express written consent of the author.

-Promptness: If a selected reviewer feels unqualified to review an article he/she should notify the Editor-in-Chief and should not take part in review process.
+Promptness: If a selected reviewer feels unqualified to review an article he/she should notify the Editor-in-Chief and should not take part in the review process.
 Reviews will be expected to be professional, honest, courteous, prompt, and constructive, their judgment should be objective.

 Confidentiality: Manuscripts assigned to a reviewer must be treated as confidential documents.
-The manuscript(s) must not be shown to, or discussed with, others except as authorized by the Editor in Chief.
+The manuscript(s) must not be shown to or discussed with, others except as authorized by the Editor in Chief.

 Standards of Objectivity: Reviews should be conducted objectively.
 There shall be no personal criticism of the author.
 Reviewers should express their views clearly with supporting arguments.

-Acknowledgement of Sources: Reviewers should mark the uncited work that is published previously.
+Acknowledgment of Sources: Reviewers should mark the uncited work that is published previously.
 Authors are expected to provide the proper citation for each statement that is quoted from a previously published work.
 A reviewer should inform the EIC for any substantial similarity between the manuscript assigned him for review and the other previously published paper of which they have personal knowledge or they have found the similarity during the review process.

 Confidentiality: Information or ideas obtained through peer review must be kept confidential and not used for personal advantage.